-Our tips on how and when to plant gladioli bulbs are just what you need if you want to grow these gorgeous blooms.
-They make a beautiful addition to summer flowerbeds or borders, and it's super simple to do once you know how.
+Our tips on how and when to plant gladioli bulbs and how to care for them afterward are just what you need if you want to grow these gorgeous blooms.
+They make a beautiful addition to summer flower beds or borders, and it's super simple to do, once you know how.

 When to plant gladioli bulbs

-To get ahead, you can start them off in pots indoors in March.
-Place them somewhere bright and frost-free, like a windowsill or greenhouse.
+To get ahead, you can start them off in pots indoors in spring.
+Place them somewhere bright and frost-free: a windowsill or greenhouse, for instance.

-If you're planting the bulbs directly into the ground or in containers outdoors (or are moving your pre-planted indoor pots outdoors), do so between May and July.
+If you're planting the bulbs directly into the ground or in containers outdoors (or are moving your pre-planted indoor pots outdoors), do so between early and mid-summer.

-They will generally begin to flower three months from planting.
+They will generally begin to flower three months after planting.
 It's a good idea to stagger your planting with fortnightly intervals – this will reward you with a longer-lasting display of flowers.

 How to plant gladioli bulbs in a pot